anege/launchcontainers/README_STEPS_Ane.md

 # Basic commands:

+> IMPORTANT!
+Once on directory containing the .git folder:

   See existing branches.
 Asterisk in the branch you are right now
 `git branch`
 Create new_branch
 `git branch new-branch`